sirdavy/CV/README.md

 * Pitching ideas to channel commissioners, articulating complex ideas in a compelling and persuasive manner.
 * Collaborating with other production company's creative teams and developing ideas in partnership.
 * Scripting commercials for big brands including Ford, Fiat and Barclaycard.
-* Working as part of of a production team on many shows in both office and studio.
+* Working as part of a production team on many shows in both office and studio.

 ### <span style="color: #1589FF;">**Science Museum, London**</span> (Jan 2022 to Jan 2023) <br>
 *Archive Assistant (voluntary role)*